phunware/maas-analytics-ios-sdk/README.md

 MaaSAnalytics has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk

-It's recommended that you add the MaaS framesworks to the 'Vendor/Phunware' directory.
-This directory should contain MaaSCore.framework and MaaSAlerts.framework  as well as any other MaaS frameworks that you are using.
+It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
+This directory should contain MaaSCore.framework and MaaSAlerts.framework, as well as any other MaaS frameworks that you are using.

 Documentation
 ------------

-Documentation is included in the Documents folder in the repository as both HTML and .docset.
-You can also find the latest documentation here: http://phunware.github.io/maas-analytics-ios-sdk/.
+Documentation is included in the Documents folder in the repository as both HTML and as a .docset.
+You can also find the latest documentation here: http://phunware.github.io/maas-analytics-ios-sdk/

 Integration
 -----------

-For wherever you'd like to add analytic events you'll need to import the MaaSAnalytics.framework.
+You'll need to import the MaaSAnalytics.framework for wherever you'd like to add analytic events.
 You may want to include it in your Prefix.pch.

 ````objective-c
 #import <MaaSAnalytics/MaaSAnalytics.h>
 ````

-Inside your application delegate you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method.
-For more detailed MaaSCore installation instructions please see https://github.com/phunware/maas-core-ios-sdk#installation.
+Inside your application delegate, you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method.
+For more detailed MaaSCore installation instructions, please see: https://github.com/phunware/maas-core-ios-sdk#installation.

 ````objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions